 npx task-master init

-A template is available after initialization at .taskmaster/templates/example_prd.txt
+.
+An example PRD template will be available after initialization in .taskmaster/templates/example_prd.txt

 .